petermchale/docker-ci/README.md

-# CI to Docker Hub
+# CI to Docker Hub and Github Registry

-A GitHub Action that builds the image defined by the Dockerfile and pushes it to Docker Hub may be found at `.github/workflows/main.yml`.
+GitHub Actions that build the image defined by the Dockerfile and push them to Docker Hub and Github Registry may be found in the `.github/workflows` directory.

-The logs associated with running the workflow may be found under the "Actions" tab in the GitHub repo.
+The logs associated with running the workflows may be found under the "Actions" tab in the GitHub repo.

-Once the workflow has executed successfully, one may then run the built image in a Docker Container via: `docker run -p80:80 petermchale/docker-ci`
+Once the workflow have executed successfully, one may then run the built images in a Docker Container via `docker run -p80:80 petermchale/docker-ci` and pull the Github Registry image via `docker pull ghcr.io/petermchale/docker-ci:latest`.